Fire on Mount Kilimanjaro reignites | Africanews

 Tanzania

-A wildfire that officials thought was under control on Africa's highest peak, Mount Kilimanjaro, has reignited, Tanzanian officials said on Tuesday.
+A wildfire that officials thought was under control on Africa's highest peak, Mount Kilimanjaro has reignited, Tanzanian officials said on Tuesday.

 The blaze began on Friday evening near the Karanga site used by climbers ascending the famous peak, at about 4,000 metres (13,000 feet) altitude on its south side.